 Tomorrow is promised to no one, and as such, my dreams can no longer wait.
 2020 has helped me create adaptable 2021 goals centered around my loved ones, health, and business growth.
 There is a fire burning in my belly that propels me towards living out 2021 with intentionality and intensity.
 I am so looking forward to what 2021 has in store.”

-Laurie Anderson-Stepanek, though the last on our list, is certainly not the least out of all these moms.
+Laurie Anderson-Stepanek, though the last on our list of mommy influencers, is certainly not the least out of all these moms.
 While being a mother, she is an award-winning immigration lawyer!
 Talk about a #momboss.

 Here’s what Laurie had to say about how 2020 affected her future plans: “2020 was both a burden and a blessing.
 Obviously, my business has been negatively impacted, as have most small businesses, and mine, which focuses on immigrants, was impacted negatively leading up to the pandemic.
 But, despite the challenges of the pandemic on my business, the challenges I have witnessed my friends and family experience, I have still had blessings that have helped me achieve my goals.

 I have had more time with my family and children, I have learned how to work more efficiently from home, I have achieved additional time management skills, and I have learned to be creative and more patient with myself and my goals.
 In general, 2020 was a great opportunity to learn how to switch gears and be able to reassess what is achievable and necessary.
 For 2021 I have a long list of things to achieve.”